pingcap/blog/how-to-simulate-io-faults-at-runtime.md

 ---
-title: How to Simulate I/O Faults at Runtime?
+title: How to Simulate I/O Faults at Runtime
 author: ['Keao Yang']
 date: 2021-01-08
 summary: This post dives deep into how we implement the IOChaos experiment without using a sidecar.